 Signs Of Addiction

-Frequent drug abuse can change a person’s brain.
+Frequent drug use can change a person’s brain.
 These changes can create physical side effects or signs of a substance use disorder.
 The most major signs of addiction are:

-- Tolerance: The amount of drug a person typically abuses no longer creates the feelings they seek.
+- Tolerance: The amount of drug a person typically uses no longer creates the feelings they seek.
 Instead, they find they need to increase the dose to find the desired effect.

 - Dependence: A person’s body begins to rely on the drug’s chemical influence and cannot function normally without it.